MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 9. Once you're signed in, select **Connect** to continue.

 10. Once you successfully connect, a **Navigator** window appears and displays the data available in your Looker instance.
-First select and a Looker model.
+First, select a Looker model.
 Within each model, you will see the available Explores.
-Select the Explore you would like to connect to and click **Load**.
+Select the Explore that you would like to connect to, and click **Load**.

 ## Limitations and considerations